jenseng/xsslint/README.md

 foo.js:123: possibly XSS-able `html()` call
 ```

+## and then?

-Evaluate each one, and either:
+Given a list of warnings, you'll want to evaluate each one, and then:

-1. Fix it, if it's an actual problem
+1. If it's an actual problem, fix it.
-2. If it's a false positive, flag it as such, i.e.
+2. If it's a false positive, flag it as such, e.g.
-   * Set your own global [`XSSLint.configure`](https://github.com/jenseng/xsslint/blob/dcf6ff7f/main.js#L18) to match your conventions.
+   * Set your own global [`XSSLint.configure`](https://github.com/jenseng/xsslint/blob/931bd637/main.js#L20) to match your conventions.
-     For example, if you prefix JQuery object variables with a `$`, and
+     For example, if you prefix jQuery object variables with a `$`, and
      you have an html-escaping function called `htmlEscape`, you'd want:

      ```javascript